Homemade currywurst or bratwurst served with a simple curry ketchup made from store cupboard staples, a true German street food legend!

 What are Bratwurst?

-Bratwurst is a type of German sausage that varies greatly by region in Germany and are traditionally made from veal or pork or a combination of both.
+Bratwurst is a type of German sausage that varies greatly by region in Germany and is traditionally made from veal or pork, or a combination of both.

 Outside of Germany, you will likely get a pork variant that has been pre-cooked.
 They are very pale in colour and just need heating through and browning.